CTL Professional Development Mini-Grant

 Professional Development Mini Grant Application Information —

-If requesting funds for travel expenses, a Travel Request Form (applicant signature only) must accompany the application.
+If requesting funds for travel expenses, a Travel Request Form (Applicant, Department Chair and Dean signature required) must accompany the application.
 The TRA form can be found via the Faculty and Staff eForms website.

 - One mini-grant per faculty member per academic year.